ALShum/Retsly/README.md

 listings(opts, dataset = "test")
 ```

-Here is how to find listings from the `test` dataset with bedrooms not equal to 3:
+Here is how to find the first 50 listings from the `test` dataset with bathrooms not equal to 3:

 ```
 opts = retsly_query(
+    limit = 50,
-    bedrooms = c("!=", 3)
+    bathroom = c("!=", 3)
 )

 listings(opts, dataset = "test")